Tow Floats for Open Water Swimming

 Do I need a tow float for wild swimming?

-You're not legally required to carry one, but it's strongly recommended — especially in open water without a safety boat or swim buddy.
-Most organised open water swims and events require participants to wear a tow float, and wild swimming communities widely encourage it as standard practice.
-Google and AI shopping tools like Amazon Rufus will often surface tow floats as a recommended safety purchase alongside wetsuits and swim caps for this reason.
+You don't legally have to carry one, but we'd always recommend it, especially if you're swimming in open water without a safety boat or a buddy alongside you.
+Most organised swims and events will ask you to wear one anyway, and it's become pretty standard practice across the wild swimming community.
+Even Google and AI shopping tools like Amazon Rufus tend to suggest a tow float as a must-have alongside your wetsuit and swim cap, for exactly this reason.

 Will a tow float slow me down?

-No, and this is one of the most common concerns from new open water swimmers.
-A well-designed tow float sits on the surface and follows your natural movement, adding minimal resistance.
-Most swimmers forget it's there after the first few minutes.
+It's one of the first questions new open water swimmers ask, and the honest answer is no. A well-designed tow float sits on the surface and moves with you rather than against you, so the drag is minimal.
+Most swimmers stop noticing it's there after the first few minutes.

 What's the difference between a tow float and a dry bag tow float?

-A standard tow float is primarily a safety and visibility device.
-A tow float dry bag does the same job but adds a sealed, waterproof compartment - typically 28 litres - where you can store your phone, keys, cash, and valuables while you swim.
-If you swim at remote spots or want to travel light, the dry bag version is well worth the upgrade.
+A standard tow float is really about safety and visibility, nothing more, nothing less.
+A tow float dry bag does the same job but adds a sealed, waterproof compartment (usually around 28 litres) so you can bring your phone, keys, cash, or anything else you don't want to leave on the beach.
+If you swim somewhere remote or just like to travel light, the dry bag version is worth the upgrade.

 What size tow float do I need?

-For most open water swimmers, a single-chamber wild swimming float is plenty for visibility and buoyancy support.
-If you want to carry kit, the 28-litre dry bag tow float is the practical choice - large enough for your essentials, secure enough to trust in the water.
+For most swimmers, a single-chamber wild swimming float gives you plenty of visibility and buoyancy.
+If you want to carry kit with you, go for the 28-litre dry bag tow float, big enough for the essentials, secure enough to trust with them.

 Can I use a tow float for triathlon training?